Saburian Air Force Base, Africa

 Awake and asleep, always looking for Pia, she was not here or there, not in the crowd, no longer in the places where they had spent so much time together.

-Then one night in Bethesda, she came to him, drenched in the rain, young and lovely in her favorite flowered dress with its full skirt, her small naked feet splashing through the puddles.
+Then one night after she died, she came to him, drenched in the rain, young and lovely in her favorite flowered dress with its full skirt, her small naked feet splashing through the puddles.
 He was young again too.

 They wrapped themselves up into each other, intimate in some room he only recognized in the dream’s moment, asking her to marry him.

-That day in Bethesda, he woke up to the unwanted knowledge of the passage of time, her absence and enormous relief they had wed before her death.
+The morning after that beautiful dream, he awoke to the unwanted knowledge of the passage of time, her absence and enormous relief they had wed before her death.

-But this time he sat up, jolted out of a nightmare he did not remember except for its wrenching knowledge that their son had been kidnapped, somewhere, nowhere in the waters of East Africa and he must do something about it.
+But this time, he now sat up, jolted out of a nightmare he did not remember except for its wrenching knowledge that their son had been kidnapped, somewhere, nowhere in the waters of East Africa and he must do something about it.

 Until he saw George again at the intersection of a future time and space in this world’s matrix, he dared not yet believe that the kidnappers would return his son.